 Nuits St Georges 1er cru Les Bousselots 2005, Domaine Remoriquet £40

 A rising star in (the) Nuits.
-Classic, structured burgundy for laying down.
+Classic, structured burgundy for drinking now or laying down further.

 Nuits St Georges 1er cru Les Pruliers 2009, Domaine Henri Gouges £60